AmAningle/MNIST-Image-Classification-using-S-GAN/README.md

 ---

 ### Project Overview
-- A Semi-Supervised GAN (SGAN) is used to improve classification accuracy with limited labeled data.
 - The SGAN architecture leverages both labeled and unlabeled data to classify digits by augmenting the small labeled dataset with generated samples.
 - The performance of SGAN is compared with a CNN trained on the same small labeled dataset to evaluate its effectiveness in semi-supervised learning.